Portfolio Magazine

 Marianne Lewis in a pink blazer and white shirt.

 Innovation and tradition.
 Access and excellence.
 Theory and practice.
-Individuality and inclusion.
+Individuality and belonging.
 That’s what sets Lindner apart!

 Dean Marianne Lewis, PhD, welcomes readers of Portfolio magazine to consider Lindner’s distinctions and our five strategic pillars as we reflect on our past and are propelled to the future.